For an easy DIY tablescape, decorate a serving tray with silver ornaments. Tuck in boughs of evergreen for a simple yet elegant centerpiece.

 Make a basic white frame a pretty focal point by hanging an ornament from the hanger in back.
 For a pretty arrangement above a buffet or mantel, flank the framed ornament with framed holiday wrapping papers.
 To ensure a perfect fit, wrap the cardboard that comes with the frame.

-Top silver candlesticks with silvery painted pinecones for an elegant display.
+Top silver candlesticks with silvery painted pinecones for a glittering display.
 Group several on a tray, and add some blue or silver ornaments for even more impact.

 To paint pinecones, apply several thin coats of metallic silver spray paint.